rubyguides

 8. Hash#delete

-Remove a key-value pair from a hash and return the deleted value.
-Returns nil (or the result of an ifnone block) when the key is not found.
+Remove a key-value pair from a hash and return the deleted value, or nil when the key is not found, with an optional fallback block.

 9. Hash#dig

-Safely retrieve nested values from hashes and arrays without raising errors when keys are missing.
+Safely retrieve deeply nested values from hashes and arrays without raising errors when keys are missing, and keep deep lookups compact in Ruby.

 10. Hash#dig